tier4/nebula/docs/vendor_neutral_runtime_interface.md

 descriptor file.
 This allows tools to discover plugin assets without vendor-specific search logic.

+Descriptor discovery is based on JSON content, not filename conventions.
+Any `.json` file in an explicit descriptor directory or discovered package share directory may be considered; files that do not contain the required plugin fields are ignored.
+Every entry in `models` must map to a known `SensorModel`.
+Unknown model names are rejected so a typo cannot register a plugin for `SensorModel::UNKNOWN`.
+If multiple descriptors declare the same `package`, the registry keeps the first descriptor discovered and logs a duplicate diagnostic instead of silently overwriting metadata.

-Plugin shared libraries must export the two factory symbols and should export the ABI version symbol:
+Plugin shared libraries must export the create and destroy symbols named by the descriptor and should export the ABI version symbol:

 ```cpp
 #include <nebula_core_decoders/sensor_plugin_export.hpp>